KSYN: The 1990s

-The Modern Era
+The 2000s And Now

 If one were looking to quickly categorize KSYN's history, it could be logically divided into two parts: the William B. Neal era, which spans from 1960 to 1995; and the James L. Zimmer era, which began in 1998 and continues into the present.

-Since 1998, KSYN has been owned by James L. "Jim" Zimmer under the Zimmer family's Zimmer Radio Group (1998–2006) and Zimmer Radio, Inc (2007–present).
-During the Zimmer era, the station has been brought fully into the modern, computer age and KSYN's position near the top of listener surveys has been re-established.
+Since 1998, KSYN has been owned by James L. "Jimmy" Zimmer under the Zimmer family's Zimmer Radio Group (1998–2006) and Zimmer Radio, Inc (2007–present).
+During the Zimmer era, the station has been brought fully into the modern, computer age and KSYN's position near the top of listener surveys has been reestablished and KSYN was reborn under their now legendary moniker name; "Kissin' 92.5 FM".

-Under Zimmer, KSYN became only the second station in the Four-State Region to begin broadcasting in HD Radio and was one of the first to embrace the internet platform for content distribution.
-The station's HD2 channel, "Kissin' HD2", offers improved sound quality and a slightly different format than the primary "Kissin 92.5" in the form of more urban oriented music.
+Under Jimmy Zimmer's leadership, KSYN became only the second station in the Four-State Region to begin broadcasting in HD Radio and was one of the first to embrace the internet platform for content distribution.
+The station's HD2 channel, "Kissin' HD2", offers improved sound quality and a slightly different format than the primary KSYN in the form of more urban oriented music.